 - sessions facilitated by family therapists trained in the SAFE programme

-As part of the research, families will also receive a 2 hour follow up, 6 months after starting the programme.
+As part of the research, families will also received a 2 hour follow up, 6 months after starting the programme.

 How this project is making a difference

 The team discovered that, after completing the SAFE programme, families reported an improvement in communication between family members and in their ability to cope with difficulties.
 Promisingly, this indicates strong potential for the SAFE intervention to provide effective, practical support for autistic children and their whole families.
 The team are now planning larger scale studies to further test the SAFE programme and its practical ability to improve the daily lives of families of children with autism.

 I got to hear my husband's view in a calm setting rather than in the heat of a meltdown